 - Applicants must complete the entire application, answering all questions fully and provide proof of income for all household members.
 Examples of proof would be recent paystubs, copies of filed federal income tax returns, Unemployment, SSI, Disability or Worker Comp benefit statements.
 Incomplete applications will be returned to the applicant and will delay an award.

-- Applications can be returned by mailing them with required attachments to the Scholarship Director, or dropping it off at any SRYMCA membership desk.
+- Applications can be returned by mail to the Scholarship Director or dropped at any SRYMCA Member Service Desk.

 - Applications can take up to 14 days to be evaluated, and applicants are notified in writing of the determination.

 - Awards can be activated up to 60 days after receiving notification.
-A copy of the letter must be presented at the SRYMCA front desk to apply the scholarship to membership or program fees.
+A copy of the letter must be presented at the SRYMCA Member Service Desk to apply the scholarship to membership or program fees.

 - Individuals may be required to pay full price for SRYMCA membership or programs until a scholarship application is processed and the award is activated.